ruiz-salvat/VideoStream/README.md

 ## To Do List

-* Build video page
+* Add and implement slug field to video model

-* Build main page

-* Rename main to index
+* Javascript constants file

 * Remove H2 (including data folder)